The myth of safe white asbestos

-Reading this article got me thinking about the ongoing threat posed to members of the public by irresponsible and unlicensed asbestos removal and disposal.
+Reading an article got me thinking about the ongoing threat posed to members of the public by irresponsible and unlicensed asbestos removal and disposal.
 It seems fly-tipping of asbestos is deemed acceptable by some who presumably, believe they are immune to the effects of inhalation of asbestos fibres, but care not a jot about the health risk to anyone unwittingly coming into contact with their waste.

 A charitable interpretation of this behaviour is that those responsible lack awareness of the dangers posed by chrysotile or white asbestos fibres.
 Anyone alive in the lead up to the ban in the UK of blue and brown asbestos (crocidolite and amosite respectively) in 1985 will recall that the asbestos industry had to concede that these products were killing people, propounded the myth that white asbestos or chrysotile on the other hand was “safe” and duly continued mining billions of tons of the stuff and exporting it around the world.
 Chrysotile was finally banned in the UK in 1999 when it was finally accepted there is no such thing as “safe“ asbestos and no safe level of exposure.